argonprotocol/mainchain/README.md

       back the Argon via bonds.
 This is done by tracking BlockFilters in bitcoin against the bonded UTXOs.
 - `notary`: The notary validates localchain transactions and confirms they are operating on their latest tip.
 A notary runs on a Postgres database.
-It must submit notebooks rolling up all the localchain balance changes, votes and registered data domains.
+It must submit notebooks rolling up all the localchain balance changes, votes and registered domains.
 Notebooks are submitted for each system "tick".
 - `runtime`: The runtime implementation is the core logic of the blockchain.
 It defines the state transition function and the blockchain's logic.
 The runtime is built as a wasm binary and can be upgraded without a hard fork.
 - `oracle`: The code for running the oracles that submit price data and the bitcoin confirmed tip to the blockchain.